risingwavelabs/risingwave-docs/docs/create-source/create-source-kafka.md

 A source is a resource that RisingWave can read data from.
 You can create a source in RisingWave using the `CREATE SOURCE` command.
 When creating a source, you can choose to persist the data from the source in RisingWave by using the `CREATE TABLE` command and specifying the connection settings and data format.

-Regardless of whether the data is persisted in RisingWave, you can create materialized views to perform analysis or sinks for data transformations.
+Regardless of whether the data is persisted in RisingWave, you can create materialized views to perform analysis or data transformations.

 ## Syntax